OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-a-schedule.md

 If you've never before worked with `cron`, an empty file will show up.
 The first thing we need to do is figure out a command to run at an interval.
 Let's change the color of the LED on the Expansion Dock using `expled`.
 In the empty file enter the following:

+// put the expled commands into a script, and then run the script
+// easier for beginners to understand

 ```
 #
 */1 * * * * expled 0xff0000 && expled 0x00ff00 && expled 0x0000ff && sleep 5 && expled 0xff0000 && expled 0x00ff00 && expled 0x0000ff && expled 0x000000
 #
 ```

 Save your and exit your file.
-The restart the `cron` daemon with the following command to apply the changes:
+Then restart the `cron` daemon with the following command to apply the changes:

 ```
 /etc/init.d/cron restart